Terry Puhl: Post-playing career

 After Puhl's retirement in 1991, he was inducted into the Saskatchewan Sports Hall of Fame in 1994 and to the Canadian Baseball Hall of Fame in 1995.
 In November 2006, Puhl was inducted into the Texas Baseball Hall of Fame.

 In August 2006, Puhl coached the Canadian National Senior team at the Olympic qualifier in Cuba.
 Canada advanced to the next round of qualifiers in 2007.
-In a 15–12 defeat of Panama, Puhl replaced catcher David Corrente with pinch hitter Reed Eastley in the eighth inning, despite the fact that Corrente had four hits in four at bats.
+In a 15–12 defeat of Panama, Puhl replaced catcher David Corrente with pinch hitter Reed Eastley in the eighth inning, despite the fact Corrente had four hits in four at bats.
 Eastley hit a three-run home run to tie the game.
 In the bottom of the ninth, Reed Eastley came to bat for a second time, this time with the bases loaded and the game on the line.
 Puhl instead called on pinch hitter Jeremy Ware, whose grand slam won the game for Canada.

 In November 2006, Puhl was announced as the first head baseball coach at the University of Houston–Victoria.
-The UHV Jaguars were previously an independent team of the NAIA, but beginning in the 2015-16 season will compete as a member of the NAIA's Red River Athletic Conference.
+The UHV Jaguars were previously an independent team of the NAIA, but would become a member of the NAIA's Red River Athletic Conference in the 2015–16 season.
 He won his 300th career game on January 30, 2021.

 Puhl's son, Stephen Puhl, was a minor league baseball player.
-Selected in the 17th round (514th overall) of the 2006 Major League Baseball draft by the New York Mets, Stephen was a catcher in the Mets system in 2006 and then pitched for the organization in 2007 and 2008.
+Selected in the 17th round (514th overall) of the 2006 Major League Baseball draft by the New York Mets, Stephen was originally a catcher in the Mets system in 2006 then pitched for the organization in 2007 and 2008.

-On January 27, 2022, it was announced that Puhl would be inducted into the Houston Astros Hall of Fame.
-In March 2022, Puhl announced that he would retire from coaching the Jaguars at the end of the 2022 season.
+On January 27, 2022, it was announced Puhl would be inducted into the Houston Astros Hall of Fame.
+In March 2022, Puhl announced he would retire from coaching the Jaguars at the end of the 2022 season.

 On October 28, 2022 Puhl was selected to throw the ceremonial first pitch at Game One of the 2022 World Series between Houston and Philadelphia.

+In retirement, Puhl entered the world of wealth management in Houston, partnering with former Astros teammate Craig Reynolds.